vivek075/DocumentationSpringDataJpa/README.md

 _Bootstrapping_:

 When the application context starts, Spring scans the classpath for repository interfaces and entity classes.
-This process is usually initiated by an annotation like @EnableJpaRepositories.
+This process is usually initiated by an annotation like `@EnableJpaRepositories`.
 Spring Data JPA automatically creates proxy instances for repository interfaces using Java's Proxy or CGLIB library.

 _Repository Proxy Creation_: